Ohio lawmakers want Camp Ravenna for East Coast Missile Defense System

 The MDA is currently considering sites for the potential future installation of additional ground-based interceptors for homeland defense.
 While similar missile defense sites already exist along the West Coast, no such sites currently exist in the East.

-The selection of Camp Ravenna would provide a multi-million dollar investment in Ohio and would create hundreds of high-paying, high-education jobs.
-Additionally, Camp Ravenna’s selection would increase its value to the US military, greatly decreasing its chances of its closure by the federal Base Closure and Realignment Commission.
+The selection of Camp Ravenna would provide a multimillion dollar investment in Ohio and would create hundreds of high-paying, high-education jobs.
+Additionally, Camp Ravenna’s selection would increase its value to the U.S. military, greatly decreasing its chances of closure by the federal Base Closure and Realignment Commission.

+Representatives of the Youngstown/Warren Regional Chamber, who worked closely with O’Brien on SCR 8, also were pleased by its passage.

 More like this from vindy.com